feedbackward/robrisk/README.md

 # robrisk: learning with diverse risk functions under potentially heavy-tailed feedback

-This repository will houses code for recreating the numerical experiments done in the following paper:
+This repository houses software for recreating the numerical experiments done in the following paper:

 - Learning with risk-averse feedback under potentially heavy tails.
 Matthew J. Holland and El Mehdi Haress. *AISTATS 2021*.